 Oh how things have changed!
 Appropriate modeling of not only what resources are needed for an application but when they should be created and decommissioned can have a very positive effect on your cloud budget.
 Dynamic creation of environments via all of today’s various infrastructure supporting tools is already a reality.
 Why not implement additional aspects to handle the modeling of the entire solution?

 Those using ARM templates to handle their Azure cloud infrastructure already realize the benefits for the creation of consistent resources.
-Additional tools like Terraform and VMware extend these types of consistent resources across cloud and hybrid cloud.
+Additional tools like Terraform and VMware extend these types of consistent resources across cloud lifecycle management and hybrid cloud lifecycle management.
 Even still, there are manual aspects that can benefit from a more centralized orchestration.

 That sounds a bit complicated, and it is- mostly because it gets hard to maintain from an operational standpoint.
-Sprawl across multiple cloud providers in addition to differences in how their infrastructure is maintained begs for a little bit more assistance.
+Sprawl across multiple cloud providers in addition to differences in how their infrastructure lifecycle management is maintained begs for a little bit more assistance.
 This is where a centralized orchestrator really shines.
-Successfully enabling lifecycle management for cloud and hybrid cloud is highly dependent on such centralized orchestration.
+Successfully enabling cloud lifecycle management and hybrid cloud lifecycle management is highly dependent on such centralized orchestration.

 The Trouble With Toil

-Toil is the continued operations necessary to maintain all areas of an application’s lifecycle.
+Toil is the continued operations necessary to maintain the governance of lifecycle.
 Some of this required manual management uses the appropriate CLI for the target environment.
 Expecting engineers to be familiar with such a gambit of tooling could create needless complications.

 Utilizing a centralized point of automation should help with standardizing the approach to creating, monitoring, and scaling cloud and hybrid infrastructures.
 Solutions like Cloudify’s self-serve portal can help by way of a highly customizable interface that allows access to the full framework for cloud automation and orchestration.